mbodenhamer/yatr/README.rst

     c = xyz
     d = jkl

-Include paths or URLs may use macros, as the main example above demonstrates, having an include defined in terms of the ``urlbase`` macro.
+Include paths or URLs may use macros, as the main example above demonstrates, as it has an include defined in terms of the ``urlbase`` macro.
 However, any such macros must be defined in the yatrfile itself, and cannot be defined in an included yatrfile or depend on the macros defined in an included yatrfile for their proper resolution.

 If an include path is a URL, yatr will attempt to download the file and save it in a cache directory.
 By default, the cache directory is set to ``~/.yatr/``, but this may be changed through the ``--cache-dir`` option.
 If the URL file already exists in the cache directory, yatr will load the cached file without downloading.
 To force yatr to re-download all URL includes specified by the yatrfile, supply the ``--pull`` option at the command line.